Kaylaesmith1/activities-frontend/README.md

 ### Github Project Board

 Before starting the frontend of this project, I thought about EPICs and user stories I wanted to include for a good user experience for visitors to this platform.
 I started by reviewing what I'd created for the [backend project board](https://github.com/users/Kaylaesmith1/projects/3/views/1) for the backend API, which included various user stories for each app created.
-Since most features were already covered from the backend, I focused my EPICs on the search, navigation bar and homepage, adding a couple user stories to EPICs for three apps: Following, Profiles, and Comments.
+Since most features were already covered from the backend, I focused my EPICs on then avigation bar and homepage, adding a couple user stories to EPICs for three apps: Following, Profiles, and Comments.

 Similarly, on the frontend project board, each user story belongs to an EPIC and I prioritized them using the MoSCoW method.